Ashok Dinda

 Ashok Dinda (born 25 March 1984) is a former Indian cricketer and politician from Medinipur, West Bengal.
 He is a member of the West Bengal Legislative Assembly representing the Bharatiya Janata Party from the Moyna Assembly constituency.
 He played cricket for Bengal and Goa in the Ranji Trophy and for many Indian Premier League sides.
 He retired from all forms of cricket on 2 February 2021.
-He was a part of the Indian squad which won the 2010 Asia Cup.
+He was a part of the Indian squad which won the 2010 Asia Cup.He is currently serving as the Minister of State for Agriculture Marketing & Micro, Small and Medium Enterprise and Textiles of West Bengal.

 Early and domestic career

 In the 2012 Indian Premier League, Dinda joined the Pune Warriors India franchise.

 He was the leading wicket-taker for Bengal in the 2017–18 Ranji Trophy, with 35 dismissals in eight matches.
 In July 2018, Dinda was named in the squad for India Green for the 2018–19 Duleep Trophy.
 He was also the leading wicket-taker for Bengal in the 2018–19 Ranji Trophy, with 28 dismissals in eight matches.
 On 24 December 2019, Ashok Dinda was axed from the squad due to 'disciplinary reasons' ahead of Bengal's Elite Group A game versus Andhra.
 On 10 November 2020, Dinda confirmed that his career with Bengal was over.
 On 15 December 2020, he decided to play for Goa for the 2020–21 season.